Rebecca and Brian de Bois-Guilbert

+Rebecca and Brian de Bois-Guilbert is an oil on canvas by the French artist Léon Cogniet, from 1828.
+It is now in the Wallace Collection, in London.

+History and description

-Rebecca and Brian de Bois-Guilbert is an 1828 oil painting by the French artist Léon Cogniet.
-It depicts a scene from the 1819 novel Ivanhoe, one of Walter Scott's Waverley Novels that takes place in the Medieval era.
+The work depicts a scene from the novel Ivanhoe (1819), one of Walter Scott's Waverley Novels, that takes place in the late 12th-century, during the conflict between the Normans and the Saxons in England.

 Scott's stories were very popular in France during the Restoration period and a number of romantic painters drew on them for inspiration for their works.
 It also reflected the growing influence of Orientalism in art.
-It portrays the abduction of Rebecca by a member of the Knights Templar Brian de Bois-Guilbert.
+It portrays the abduction of the Jewish Rebecca by a member of the Knights Templar, Brian de Bois-Guilbert, who was infatuated with her.
+He rides by her side, in a black horse, while she, beautifully dressed in pink, is carried away in a white horse, by his enslaved black Moor slave.
+In the background, the fictional Torquilstone Castle is seen in flames.

+Provenance

 The painting was exhibited at the Salon of 1831 at the Louvre in Paris.
-Today it is in the Wallace Collection in London, having been acquired by the Marquess of Hertford by 1846.
+Today it is in the Wallace Collection, in London, having been acquired by the Marquess of Hertford, in 1846.
+A smaller version, possibly also from 1828, is held at the Metropolitan Museum of Art, in New York.